 Did you know Trondheim was Norway's first capital?
 Trondheim is a smaller city than the first two picks, and the quiet historical districts remind of old fairytales.
 Maybe it's this kind of atmosphere that makes it so special to visitors that want to take things slower and relax a bit more.
 Trondheim is especially beautiful in late summer and fall.
 Make sure to enjoy the fresh seafood available here and visit Nidaros Cathedral, the largest church in Northern Europe.

 Here's a city for the active traveler.
 Just remember that the city of Lillehammer doesn't only offer skiing!
 In the summer, there's fishing and hiking, the Maihaugen open-air museum, a water park, and a nice pedestrian area in the center of Lillehammer.
-In the winter, of course, this Norwegian city outdoes every other place, with winter sports, sleigh rides, a winterized amusement park, luge track, ski jump, ice fishing...did I forget anything?
+In the winter, of course, this Norwegian city outdoes every other place, with winter sports, sleigh rides, a winterized amusement park, luge track, ski jump, and ice fishing.

 Last but not least, I want to make sure to mention the cozy town of Geiranger.
-Yes, it's a rather tourist-y destination, but for a nature loving traveler the beauty of the Geirangerfjord surroundings easily trump that.
+Yes, it's a rather tourist-y destination, but for nature-loving travelers, the beauty of the Geirangerfjord surroundings easily trump that.
 If you can't stay long, consider Geiranger as a 1-2 day trip from one of the bigger cities in Norway.
 This is one of Norway's must-see destinations.